LikeCarter/blacklithium/README.md

 Site is now running at `http://localhost:8000`!

-Note: There is asecond link: `http://localhost:8000/___graphql`.
+Note: There is a second link: `http://localhost:8000/___graphql`.
 This is a tool to experiment with querying data.
-Information on this tool in the [Gatsby tutorial](https://www.gatsbyjs.org/tutorial/part-five/#introducing-graphiql).
+Information on this tool can be found in the [Gatsby tutorial](https://www.gatsbyjs.org/tutorial/part-five/#introducing-graphiql).

 ## Folder Structure